New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs

 In particular, when $\spann(\cA)$ contains a positive definite matrix, the SDC and ASDC properties can be shown to be equivalent.

-\begin{corollary} Let $\cA\subseteq\H^n$ and suppose $S\in\spann(\cA)$ is positive definite.
+\begin{corollary} Let $\cA\subseteq\S^n$ and suppose $S\in\spann(\cA)$ is positive definite.
 Then, $\cA$ is SDC if and only if $\cA$ is ASDC. \end{corollary}

-Despite \cref{cor:sdc_iff_asdc_pd}, we will see soon that the ASDC property is qualitatively quite different to the SDC property in a number of settings (in particular, for singular Hermitian pairs; see \cref{thm:asdc_singular}).
-Specifically, we will contrast the following consequence of the SDC property. \begin{lemma}[{\cite[Lemma 9]{le2020equivalent}}] Let $\cA\subseteq\H^n$ and suppose there exists a common block decomposition
+Despite \cref{cor:sdc_iff_asdc_pd}, we will see soon that the ASDC property is qualitatively quite different to the SDC property in a number of settings (in particular, for singular pairs of symmetric matrices; see \cref{thm:asdc_singular}).
+Specifically, we will contrast the following consequence of the SDC property. \begin{lemma}[{\cite[Lemma 9]{le2020equivalent}}] Let $\cA\subseteq\S^n$ and suppose there exists a common block decomposition

 for all $A\in\cA$.
-Then $\cA$ is SDC if and only if $\set{\bar A:\, A\in\cA}\subseteq\H^{n-d}$ is SDC. \end{lemma}
+Then $\cA$ is SDC if and only if $\set{\bar A:\, A\in\cA}\subseteq\S^{n-d}$ is SDC. \end{lemma}